-4.1 Key characteristics of the conservation area

-- Consists of a small linear settlement developed at the junction of Forest edge and the arable lands. - Most buildings are in residential use. - A number of higher status properties are dotted around the area mainly dating from the late 19th century. - There are two listed buildings both of which are Grade II. - 33 buildings have been identified as being of local, vernacular or cultural interest. - The majority of older houses were originally small, but many have been altered and extended or amalgamated. - 19th century cottages are generally constructed of brick with tile or slate roofs and are two storey in scale. - Boundaries to plots are traditionally formed by hedgerows, metal estate fencing or simple picket fencing. - Key buildings: Annesley House, Lane End, Oak Inn and Old Cottage.
+- 4.1 Key characteristics of the conservation area - Lies at centre of New Forest National Park. - Consists of a small linear settlement developed at the junction of Forest edge and the arable lands. - Most buildings are in residential use. - A number of higher status properties are dotted around the area mainly dating from the late 19th century. - There are two listed buildings within the conservation area boundary, both of which are listed Grade II. - 33 buildings have been identified as being of local, vernacular or cultural interest within the conservation area boundary. - The majority of older houses were originally small, but many have been altered and extended or amalgamated. - 19th century cottages are generally constructed of brick with tile or slate roofs and are of two storey in scale. - Boundaries to plots are traditionally formed by hedgerows, metal estate fencing or simple picket fencing. - Major key buildings: Annesley House, Lane End, Oak Inn and Old Cottage.